cibs-imhans/cibs-imhans.github.io/index.md

 {% include tweets.html %}

 ## News
-<a href="/workshop/"> Sequence to Synapse: A two-day hands-on training program
 <marquee direction = "left"><a href="/workshop/"> Sequence to Synapse: A two-day hands-on training program introducing undergraduate students to molecular biology and electrophysiological techniques </a> </marquee>